Si9hence/Exonodo/README.md

 # Demo

-There are three demo has been supplied to show the main usage of the program:
+Three demo has been supplied to show the main usage of the program:

 >**Collection(integrated with validation)**
 >./sample/collection_demo.ipynb